 - Wear everything except underwear at least twice

 - Pack two swimsuits.
-Wearing yesterday's damp swimsuit is the worst.
+Putting on yesterday's damp swimsuit is no fun.

 - Avoid denim, especially in the tropics.
 It's bulky and uncomfortable.

 - Don't pack a beach towel.
-The ship will provide it.
+The ship will loan them to you.

 - Do pack a sweater or light jacket, even in the tropics.

 Some ships offer self-service laundry and most ships provide laundry service.
 You will probably not find an iron or ironing board in your state room.
 For this reason, I recommend packing clothing that doesn't wrinkle easily, and hanging it up as soon as you can.
 After that, nobody will notice a few wrinkles because you're (literally) all in the same boat.

 You'll typically want to arrive at the cruise terminal by late morning or early afternoon.
 Your cruise documents will give you all the information you need about arrival times.
 Expect lines and crowds at the cruise port.

 Unless it's a short flight or drive, I recommend that you book your flight for the day before your cruise and book a hotel for the night.
 Cruise ship schedules are merciless.
 If your flight is late, you'll have to figure out how to meet the ship at its next port at your own expense.

 You should be safe to book an afternoon flight if your ship docks first thing in the morning at the end of your cruise.
 Most passengers will be off the ship by around 10 AM.